 • For tests of controls: the conclusions about the operating effectiveness of the controls.

-ISA 330 in Your Jurisdiction
+ISA 330 in your jurisdiction

 Netherlands.
 COS 330 follows ISA 330 closely.
 The AFM’s inspection findings repeatedly highlight the linkage between risk assessment and audit response as a key quality indicator.
 Specific findings include: responses that do not change despite changes in risk assessment, insufficient consideration of the nature of procedures (defaulting to standard tests regardless of risk), and inadequate coverage of the period between interim testing and year-end.